bobbbay/GoServe/README.md

 ## Install
 ### Dependencies
 Actually, I lied.
 You need git to install.
-Sorry :smirk::grin:
+Sorry :smirk::grin:.

 If you don't have Golang installed, you will also need `curl` and `wget`.